vintageplayer/uniswap-v3-subgraph-docs/docs/functions-n-handlers/utils/index.ts.md

 ### loadTransaction()
 ```
 Params:
- - event (ethereum.Event) - An ethereum event for emitted from the transaction entity to be returned.
+ - event (ethereum.Event) - Ethereum event emitted from the transaction to return.

 ReturnType: Transaction
 ```